arenabox/METAFRASIA/README.md

 ## Usage

-Follow the instructions in strandbox_full_modelling.ipynb to perform topic modelling.
-We haven't shared the dataset in this repo but we share the experiments results in [results](results) folder.
-Similarly, we showcase some of the experiments results in strandbox_results.ipynb.
+Follow the instructions in [strandbox_full_modelling.ipynb](strandbox_full_modelling.ipynb) to perform the topic modelling.
+We haven't shared the dataset in this repo but we share the experiments results in the [results](results) folder.
+Similarly, we showcase some of the experiments results in [strandbox_results.ipynb](strandbox_results.ipynb).